shaneboulden/blog/data/blog/misp-on-rhel.md

 ## Getting started

-I'll be using Red Hat Enterprise Linux for this post.
-You can get a copy at [Red Hat Developers](https://developers.redhat.com/) if you don't have a copy handy.
+I'll be using Red Hat Enterprise Linux 8 for this post, and you can get a copy at [Red Hat Developers](https://developers.redhat.com/rhel8).

 Once you have a Red Hat Enterprise Linux instance up, subscribe it (you don't need to do this on AWS with pay-as-you-go instances) and make sure all the packages are updated.
 ```